What is Public School Open Enrollment?

 The student's parents and the nonresident and resident school districts agree that attending the nonresident school district is in the best interests of the student.

-For more information, including an PI-9421 Exceptions Application form, please click on the links at the bottom of this page.
+For more information, including an Exceptions Application form, please click here.

-If you need more information, please contact Sarah Pommerening, Open Enrollment Coordinator, St. Croix Central School District at 715-796-4500, ext.
+If you need more information, please contact Abigail Welch, Open Enrollment Coordinator, St. Croix Central School District at 715-796-4500, ext.
 3380 or email at email@example.com.